Youssef Chippo

-Youssef Chippo (يوسف شيبو; born 10 May 1973) is a Moroccan retired footballer.
+Youssef Chippo (يوسف شيبو; born 10 May 1973) is a Moroccan former footballer.
 He was a renowned midfielder for the Morocco national team during the 1990s, and was a member of the team that participated in the 1992 Summer Olympics in Barcelona and the 1998 FIFA World Cup.

 Club career

 Born in Boujad, Chippo began his career at KAC Kénitra.
 He spent two seasons at Porto where he began to display his talent in Europe.

 In 1999, he signed for Coventry City in the Premier League where he played alongside fellow Moroccan international Mustapha Hadji in midfield.
 Coventry City were relegated in his second season, but he remained at the club for two more years.
 With Coventry City in financial trouble and looking to offload players, Chippo joined the Qatari side Al Sadd on a six-month loan on 11 April 2003.
 The loan was cancelled early at the end of June.
 However, he played at Al Sadd until 2005.

 On 24 February 2007, it was reported that Hibernian would be taking Chippo on trial.
-In October 2007, Swedish club Hammarby IF also gave him a trial, but he was not offered a contract.
+In October 2007, Swedish club Hammarby also gave him a trial, but he was not offered a contract.